25% off all 2020 Summer Courses

-- Are thinking about returning to school, but who are not sure if they want to become full-time students
+- Are thinking about returning to school, but are not sure if they want to become full-time students.

-Junior college students are also encouraged to take concurrent enrollment classes, but they should first check into "Cross Enrollment."
-"Cross Enrollment" is a separate program with lower fees and is administered by the junior college and UCSC.
+- Community college students are also encouraged to take Open Campus classes, but they should first check into "Cross Enrollment," a separate program with lower fees that is administered jointly by a community college and UC Santa Cruz.